nextcloud/gallery/README.md

 $ patch -p1 < apps/galleryplus/patches/bitmap_preview.patch
 ```

-Next add a few new entries to your configuration file, Look at the sample configuration in your config folder if you need more information.
+Next add a few new entries to your configuration file.
+Look at the sample configuration in your config folder if you need more information.

 ```
 $ nano config/config.php